 Using emojis in Outlook: What are the possibilities?

-Originally, emojis were simply represented by ASCII characters, which is why they can be used in all message formats – and therefore also in e-mails.
-Characteristic for the smiley type of emoji is that they are constructed from punctuation marks: A laughing smiley results from the combination :-), while a sad facial expression is represented by the combination :-(.
-Outlook automatically replaces some of these smileys (known as emoticons) with matching pictograms (graphical representations) when you write, turning them into emojis.
+Originally, emojis were simply represented by ASCII characters, which is why they can be used in all message formats – and therefore also in emails.
+Characteristic for the smiley type of emoji is that they are constructed from punctuation marks:.
+A laughing smiley results from the combination :-), while a sad facial expression is represented by the combination :-(.
+Outlook automatically replaces some of these smileys (known as emoticons) with matching pictograms (graphical representations) when you write, turning them into what people know as emojis.

 Vector-based, colorful emojis can only be displayed with Windows operating systems 8.1 or higher (only partially supported) and Microsoft Outlook 2016, since the Segoe UI Emoji font required for this is only implemented in these versions.
-The new emoji generation has been fully supported since Windows 10 thanks to it being supported by Unicode 9.0.
+The new emoji generation has been fully supported since Windows 10 thanks to the support from Unicode 9.0.
 If the recipient does not meet the aforementioned requirements, only the simple black and white counterparts of the more elaborately designed emoji will be displayed instead.

 Tutorial: How to insert emojis into Outlook

 As the previous section stated, there are different variants for using Outlook emojis.
-How the options work depends on which version of the e-mail client is being used – the revised fonts and emoji models especially play a decisive role.
-This tutorial explains how to use emojis in Outlook 2016 and Outlook 2013, as well as in the web app Outlook on the web (formerly OWA).
-The differences are also highlighted.
+How the options work depends on which version of the email client is being used – the revised fonts and emoji models especially play a decisive role.
+This tutorial will explain how to use emoticons in Outlook 2021, Outlook 2019, and Outlook 2016, as well as in the Outlook on the Web (formerly OWA) and Outlook Mobile apps.

 Option 1: By typing out common emoticons